Jiggly-Balls/game-state/docs/source/guide.rst

                   for event in pygame.event.get():
                      if event.type == pygame.QUIT:
-                        # Upon quitting, we raise the ExitGameError which we handle outside.
+                        # Upon quitting, we raise the ExitGame which we handle outside.

-                        raise ExitGameError()
+                        self.manager.exit_game()

                   pygame.display.update()  # Refreshes the screen